BasicWolf/zblog/src/content/articles/2021_10_30_hearch_di_python_part_1.rst

 its implementation MemoryMessageBus_ is an *SPI adapter*.

 **Application services** are the conductors which glue domain and ports performing use case scenarios.
-As a side note - application services control whether a scenario is executed in a single transaction.
+They are supposed to orchestrate the whole transaction, e.g. load data for the domain to use, call functions which perform domain logic, persist the results and publish events.

 There is one important rule to remember about hexagonal architecture:
 "*Dependencies are directed from the outer layers to the inner center.*"